Version 16 of the Handbook was published on 1 April 2016. For more information, please click "History" above.

 Withdrawals where the rightful owner cannot be traced, on the SRA's authorisation and without SRA authorisation

 Applications for authorisation under rule 20.1(k) should be made to the Professional Ethics Guidance Team, who can advise on the criteria which must normally be met for authorisation to be given.
-You may under rule 20.1(j) pay to a charity sums of £50 or less per client or trust matter without the SRA's authorisation, provided the safeguards set out in rule 20.2 are followed.
-You may, however, if you prefer, apply to the SRA for prior authorisation in all cases.
+You may under rule 20.1(j) pay to a charity sums of £500 or less per client or trust matter without the SRA's authorisation, provided the safeguards set out in rule 20.2 are followed.

 You will need to apply to the SRA, whatever the amount involved, if the money to be withdrawn is not to be paid to a charity.
 This situation might arise, for example, if you have been unable to deliver a bill of costs because the client has become untraceable and so cannot make a transfer from client account to office account in accordance with rule 17.2-17.3.